Mountains, deep gorges, clear lakes, and spectacular viewpoints – this is Tara National Park in Serbia.

 If you’re not renting a car, then you can also get on the train that goes from Belgrade to Bar.
 The nearest station to Tara National Park is Braneško Polje.

-Unless you’re very adventurous, don’t mind getting lost and have a lot of days on your hand – I’d recommend a rental car.
+Unless you’re very adventurous, don’t mind getting lost, and have a lot of days on your hands – I’d recommend a rental car.
 Renting a car in Serbia isn’t expensive.
-You can find the car rental costs here for your needs.
-If you’re thinking of doing this trip on your camper van, then be sure to read our guide to exploring Europe on a van.

 Important Info and Safety Tips